 If we had a pound for every time we have been asked that question, we would be able to afford a McLaren P1 GTR, move to Monaco and pay for a lifetime supply of pain au chocolat.

 It’s a perfectly valid question, of course, but then nobody asks a surgeon what their favourite implement is.
 In any case, most people will glaze over at the very mention of the Alfa Romeo Tipo 33 Stradale so you may as well make up something.
-Or pretend you’re eating.
+Or pretend you’re eating and only know Chinese.
+That works well.

 8) Spec sheets will chase you in your nightmares

 By far the least exciting part of being a car journalist is the price stuff.
-Looking at how much each car costs, how it compares with its rivals, how much it costs to get navigation, whether it is worth getting the top spec and so on means staring at very boring bits of paper and car configurators until your eyes bleed.
+Looking at how much each car costs, how it compares with its rivals, how much it costs to get navigation, whether it is worth getting the top spec and so on all require you to stare at very boring bits of paper and car configurators.
+Usually until your eyes bleed.
 And nothing ruins a good danish pastry like the taste of iron.

 9) Normal holiday accommodation will forever suck

-Unless you are a big-time presenter, own a successful publication or both we doubt your limited motoring journalism salary will stretch far.
-Certainly not far enough to stay at the best hotel in Switzerland, as we did with Lexus, or on an island in Montenegro, as we did with Jaguar.
+Unless you are a big-time presenter, own a successful publication or both we doubt your limited motoring journalism salary will only stretch so far.
+Certainly not far enough to stay at the best hotel in Switzerland, as we did with Lexus, or on a private island in Montenegro, as we did with Jaguar.

 That means everything bad about travelling on a budget is heightened to new levels of misery, especially now that BA doesn’t even include a free breakfast on flights.
 The cheapskates.